-> Sponsorship seekers and sponsors will continue to get sponsorship wrong because of lack of knowledge (Hosea 4:6).
-Sponsors will have tighter budgets after disappropriate spending, i.e. did not support their target audience (Proverb 21:20).
+Sponsorship seekers and sponsors will continue to get sponsorship wrong if they continue to lack knowledge (Hosea 4:6).
+Sponsors will have tighter budgets after dis-appropriate spending, i.e. not supporting their target audience (Proverb 21:20).

 Event Sponsorship Solutions In A Pandemic